StefanopuloZ/JS-Tasker-Website/readme.md

 ### Site tehnologies

-- Back End side has been done using Node.js, Express and MongoDB with Mongoose.
+- Back End side has been done using Node.js, Express and MongoDB with Mongoose, hbs used as a view engine.
 - Site is using cookies for keeping user sessions and JSON Web Token for encoding sensitive info.
 - Front End side has been done using HTML, SASS and Canvas.
+- Mocha with Expect library used for unit tests.

 #